Lodigolden/devo/README.md

+# Overview
-A development environment right now.
+A development environment that serves as a starting point for several project types.

+## Supported Project Types
+- C++ (Software)